mmj-the-fighter/resourcetracker/README.md

 # For better workflow
 After building this file into an exe, store the exe into a folder
-and add that folder path to Windows environment variables
+and add that folder path to Windows environment variables.
+Let `ResourceTracker` be the name of the exe.

 # Usage
 Go to the directory you want then type